selaudin/Title-Similarity-Engine/readme.md

 ```
 .
-├── app/
+├── app/                  Core application package containing the FastAPI app and logic.
-│   ├── __init__.py
+│   ├── __init__.py       Marks the app/ directory as a package.
-│   ├── main.py
+│   ├── main.py           The main entry point of the FastAPI app, defining routes and endpoints
-│   ├── models.py
+│   ├── models.py         Contains Pydantic models for request validation.
-│   ├── utils.py
+│   ├── utils.py          Utility functions, including the function to compute title similarity using a pre-trained HuggingFace model.
-├── .gitignore
+├── .gitignore            Prevents specified files from being tracked by Git
-├── poetry.lock
+├── docker-compose.yml    Defines services, networks, and volumes for running the app in Docker containers.
+├── Dockerfile            Contains instructions for building the Docker image of the FastAPI app.
+├── poetry.lock           Ensures that all developers and environments use the exact same versions of dependencies.
-├── pyproject.toml
+├── pyproject.toml        Defines the project configuration and dependencies managed by Poetry.
-├── README.md
-└── requirements.txt
+└── README.md             Provides project information, setup instructions, and usage guidelines.
 ```

-- **main.py**: The main entry point of the FastAPI app, defining routes and endpoints.
-- **models.py**: Contains Pydantic models for request validation.
-- **utils.py**: Utility functions, including the function to compute title similarity using a pre-trained HuggingFace model.
-- **__init__.py**: Marks the app/ directory as a package.
-- **poetry.lock**: Ensures that all developers and environments use the exact same versions of dependencies.

 ### Requirements